microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 In addition to targeted unit tests, we should modify a small set of functional acceptance tests (e.g. `sharedTree.spec.ts`) to run for larger sets of configurations.
 Using `generatePairwiseOptions` will help mitigate the combinatorial explosion concern.
-In the same vein, fuzz tests should cover a variety of valid configurations (TODO: Settle on model).

 These tests in aggregate will verify that SharedTree works when initialized with some particular configuration and collaborates with other SharedTree instances initialized with the same configuration.
-They would reasonably detect basic defects in codecs or problems unrelated to backwards compatibility or the upgrade process.
+They would reasonably detect basic defects in codecs or problems unrelated to backwards compatibility or any upgrade process.

+In the same vein, fuzz tests should cover a variety of valid configurations.

 ### Persisted Configuration Store Tests